rvflash/shdb/README.md

 # shdb

 Bash command line tools to dump and load MySQl table's structure with or without datas.
+Create a folder by database and one folder by table inside.
+Enable re-building or not to prevent overloading.
+Remove "DROP TABLE" in SQL file, add "IF EXISTS" on table and replace "INSERT" by "INSERT IGNORE

 ## About
 Developed to provide methods to save the structure and default informations of MySql tables in a GIT repository.